Degrassi: The Next Generation season 6: Recurring cast

+Other recurring cast members include Steve Belford as Jesse Stefanovic, John Bregar as Dylan Michalchuk and Michael Kinney as Coach Darryl Armstrong.

+Future cast members Samantha Munro and Charlotte Arnold make uncredited cameo appearances as extras.

 Crew

 The season was produced by Epitome Pictures in association with CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 Linda Schuyler, co-creator of the Degrassi franchise and CEO of Epitome Pictures, was the co-executive producer of season six with her husband and Epitome Pictures' president, Stephen Stohn.
 James Hurst also served as an executive producer.
 David Lowe served as the producer, and Shelley Scarrow was the executive creative consultant.
 Brendon Yorke and Nicole Demerse were co-executive story editors, with Duana Taha as the junior story editor.
 The editors were Stephen Withrow and Jason B. Irvine, Stephen Stanley was the production designer, and the cinematographers were Gavin Smith and John Berrie.
 The writers for the season are Tassie Cameron, Nicole Demerse, James Hurst, Aaron Martin, Will Pascoe, Shelley Scarrow, Duana Taha, and Brendon Yorke.
 Phil Earnshaw, Eleanore Lindo, Stefan Scaini, Gavin Smith, and Sudz Sutherland directed the episodes.